oliver-mccourt/student/_posts/2025-09-25-arrays-and-booleans-guide.md

 ## What Are Booleans?

 A **boolean** is the simplest type of data in programming.
 It can only be one of two values: `True` or `False`.
-Think of it like answering a yes/no question - there's no maybe, no sometimes, just yes or no.
+It's basically answering a yes/no question - there's no maybe or vague answers.
+Always yes or no/true or false.

 ### Why Are Booleans Important?